 My aggregate-level economic data come from the OECD's Quarterly National Accounts (OECD 2021).
 The economic voting literature most often uses GDP as its indicator of choice.
 Indeed, some even call it "the most general objective measure of economic welfare" (Kayser and Wlezien 2011, 376).
 I follow suit.
 Fortunately, the OECD obliges its members to provide quarterly economic data in a range of comparable formats.
-For this study, I use their time series of quarterly, expenditure-based, seasonally-adjusted GDP in national currency, and at chained volume measure to account for the effect of inflation.
+I use quarterly, expenditure-based, seasonally-adjusted GDP in national currency, and at chained volume measures to account for any potential inflation.

-I match each case in the CSES to the most recent quarterly estimate of national GDP on the date of the election, plus all other quarters between the date of the most recent election and the date of the previous election.
-I then compute GDP growth in percentage terms between GDP at the date of the election and all previous quarters.
-As term limits vary from one country to the next, so too did the number of quarters.
+I match each case in the CSES to the most recent quarter's GDP on the date of the election, plus all other quarters between the date of the most election and the date of the last election.
+I then compute GDP growth between the election and all previous quarters.
+As term limits and data availability vary from one country to the next, so too do the number of quarters that I allocate to each case.
 The number of quarters ranged from a low of 1 (Czech Republic, 31 May 1996) to a high of 28 (France, 21 April 2002).
-As some elections took place up to 7 years apart, my estimates of GDP growth between the time of the election and all previous quarters showed much variation.
-In total, the indicator included 1,612 different values ranging from a low of -23.1% to a high of 43.3%.
+As such, my GDP estimates showed much variation: it included 1,612 different values, ranging from -23.1% to 43.3%.